bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

     To suppress the confirmation questions, so that the migration can run unattended, set the ` (-Dauto.accept=true)` system property.
     When the migration script is finished, a message is displayed showing the new platform version, and the time taken for the migration.
-    The `bonita_home` and the database have been migrated.
+    The database have been migrated.

+**Warning**: Do not use the old application server: a new one needs to be installed with the Bonita binaries that match the target version.

 15. Unzip the target bundle version into a directory.
 In the steps below, this directory is called `bonita-target-version`.